Millions of blogs are written every day. But the good news is - 99% of them are terrible. Learn how to write an awesome blog post, step-by-step.

 When writing, just make sure you link back to some of your old posts (if you have them and when they make sense).
-Look to add 2-5 links to some old posts and also look to add new links back into those old posts and to your new content!
+Look to add 2-5 links to some old posts and add new links back into those old posts and your latest content!

 External links are important because they help google figure out your topic, and they also show Google that your post will have accurate information.

 SEO Rule 4: Use a tool like Topic to check your SEO score

 Using a tool like Topic is a great way to get an initial assessment of how you've done.